Eurozone Narrowly Dodges Recession - UrduPoint

 The eurozone economy narrowly avoided a technical recession in the second half of 2023 but stagnated in the final three months of the year, official data showed Tuesday

-The singe-currency area's economy has been hit by many factors including higher interest rates, a cost-of-living crisis hitting households spending and weakening global demand.
+The single-currency area's economy has been hit by many factors including higher interest rates, a cost-of-living crisis hitting households spending and weakening global demand.

 The zero-percent quarter-on-quarter figure for the October-to-December period beat forecasts.